 As soon as you successfully complete 24 credit hours at Daytona State College in the Industrial Management program, Epic will provide verification of your flight training hours and FAA certifications to DSC.
 DSC will then award you 23 credit hours under “BCT 2990 Technical Training” towards your academic program.
 Upon successful completion of the remaining 13 credit hours (for a total of 60 credit hours), you will earn your A.S. degree.
 At that point, you can continue at DSC to earn your Bachelor of Applied Science degree.

 Can I be enrolled at DSC while I’m enrolled at EFA?

-Yes, that is the ideal approach to this program, especially for domestic students.
+Yes, that is the ideal approach to this program for domestic (U.S.) students.
 An A.S. degree usually takes 1 to 2 years to complete, as does the flight training courses listed above.
 Therefore, you can be enrolled at DSC and taking classes in the Industrial Management program while taking flight training classes at EFA.

 What if I have transferred in some of my flight training to Epic?
 Will that still count?

 Yes, because Epic and the FAA certify you for each level of completion, DSC accepts the transcripts we provide as authentic veriiication in meeting all FAA requirements.

 Do other flight schools offer this program with DSC?

 No, Epic Flight Academy is proud to be the flight school working exclusively with Daytona State College to offer this program.